 If you're interested in the life sciences field, many biology professions offer high salaries.
 You might find a career working as a biological scientist, researcher, sales representative or physician in all sorts of specialties.
 Read on to learn more about some of the highest-paying biology professions.
-Schools offering Allied Health degrees can also be found in these popular choices.

-There are a number of biology jobs that offer lucrative salaries; however, many available positions require particular levels of education.
+However, many available positions require particular levels of education.
 An undergraduate degree can prepare you for a career in science and medicine sales, while an advanced degree can allow you to pursue independent scientific research or become a physician.

 If you hold an undergraduate degree in biology, you might start a high-paying profession as a pharmaceutical or medical equipment sales representative.
 You may want to complete some coursework in marketing and sales, in addition to your science education.
-The U.S. Bureau of Labor Statistics (BLS) stated that the mean annual income for wholesale and manufacturing sales representatives of technical and scientific products was $85,690 as of May 2012 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) stated that the mean annual income for wholesale and manufacturing sales representatives of technical and scientific products was $91,830 as of May 2018 (www.bls.gov).

 Careers in Research

 You also might pursue a high-paying job as a microbiologist.
-Microbiologists working for the executive branch of the federal government held the highest-paying jobs, with an average yearly salary of $100,910 as of May 2012, according to the BLS.
-The most common industries of employment were pharmaceutical and medicine manufacturing and scientific research and development services, which offered respective average wages of $74,720 and $71,770.
+Microbiologists working for the executive branch of the federal government held the highest-paying jobs, with an average yearly salary of $112,540 as of May 2018, according to the BLS.
+The most common industries of employment were scientific research and development services and pharmaceutical and medicine manufacturing, which offered respective average wages of $94,540 and $75,840.